 Is there online multiplayer?

 Yes!
 Players with a Nintendo Switch Online + Expansion Pack subscription can play multiplayer games with others around the world.
-This will be perfect for games like Mario Kart 64.
+This is perfect for games like Mario Kart 64.
 Additionally, if your friend is playing a game, you can give them hints on what to do next by displaying a hand-shaped cursor on their screen.
 You can also clap to encourage them or to celebrate a tricky maneuver they've pulled off.

 Can I create suspend points?
 How saving works

-Older games tended to make you wait longer between checkpoints and saving areas than modern games do.
+Older games tend to make you wait longer between checkpoints and saving areas than modern games do.
 Fortunately, the Expansion Pack allows you to create and use suspension points.
 There are at least four suspension slots per game so you can start up exactly where you last saved.
 For instance, you can create a suspension point right before facing the Twinrova boss in Ocarina of Time, so when you load up the save you'll be in that same spot instead of at the start of the Spirit Temple.

 What do the menus look like?